UBC-MDS/DSCI-532_2024_20_appname/reports/m4_reflection.md

 Add more functionality?
 Ideas:
 - More outputs - ie toggle for co2 per capita plot
 - Data engineering to obtain other data - maybe something we understand better on temp change/country side

+### Helpful resources
+Our team found the following resources to be useful in our dashboard development:
+- Feedback from our peers and the teaching team helped us prioritize adding the additonal co2 per capita plot, ensure our tool is user-friendly, and use the space on our dashboard more effectively.
+- The DSCI-532 course notes provided an excellent conceptual understanding of building dashboards and design principles.
+- Other resources?
+Plotly documentation?